helnazsoltani/airbnb-new-user-booking-prediction/README.md

 - Feature importance was extracted for Xgboosting and Gradient Boosting.

 ### Conclusions:
-- Predicting whether or not a user will book a reservation combined with the marketing strategy is beneficial for business purpose.
+- Predicting whether or not a user will book a reservation combined with the marketing strategy is beneficial for business purposes.
-- Predicting which countries are more popular in the users is beneficial for demand forecasting.
+- Predicting which countries are more popular for accommodation booking is beneficial for demand forecasting.
-- Airbnb can build a recommendation system based on these prediction.
+- Airbnb can build a recommendation system based on these predictions.
 Suggesting the destinations which are similar to the user’s choice (in terms of climate, nature, and things-to-do)